2025 Santa Fe Heritage Awards Recipients

 The City Different has taken many approaches to preservation over the last 120 years - revivalism, speculative restoration, design controls, and historic protections, to name a few.
 A facilitated audience discussion will imagine the future of preservation in Santa Fe, informed by our past successes, current challenges, and collective ambitions.

-2025 Santa Fe Heritage Preservation Awards Ceremony & Reception
+2024 Santa Fe Heritage Awards Schedule & Recipients

 5:30 PM Opening Remarks